A look at the design, market and legacy of Victorian pottery

 the Tamworth Club in Staffordshire

-Majolica was also produced at the Wilnecoate Works under the brand name Rustic Ware.
+Majolica was introduced at the Wilnecoate Works in the 1860s under the brand name Rustic Ware.
 Designed to imitate wood, the company used a limited palette of color glazes over an ochre earthenware body.
 The majority of items made by the company were garden items, but soon the company expanded to table and desk items as well as porcelain.
 In The Ceramic Art of Great Britain by Llewelyn Frederick William Jewitt (1878) the ware was discussed thus:

 "In "Rustic ware," vases, garden-seats, flower-pots, brackets, fern-stands, and an infinite variety of beautiful articles are made.
 This "Rustic ware" is a fine buff coloured terra-cotta, glazed with a rich brown glaze, and sometimes heightened with a green tinge, just sufficient to give it a remarkably pleasing effect.
 The modelling (sic) of some of these goods is highly artistic."